Must known facts about

 - Food processing plants leveraging equipment made with PFAs.

-Local drinking water is also a potential source of PFA exposure.
+Local drinking water is also a potential source of PFA exposure, which is why PFAS water testing is important.
 Water treatment and water processing facilities can contain PFA chemicals that possibly contaminate water supplies.
 Generally, the most common ways PFAS enter the water supply relates to improper drainage, improper disposals, storm water runoff and/or air emissions (typically of a manufacturing facility).
 The end result is PFAS contaminating city water and well water.
+PFAS testing can help determine if your water supply is being affected.

 Fortunately, or unfortunately, such PFA exposure remains localized to the region that receives water from that specific facility.
 Currently, the EPA sets advisory warning levels that denote PFA contaminations, but they rely on individual states to create their own actionable levels (i.e., when PFAS need to be removed).
 Finally, the state of Connecticut has established preliminary soil action levels, which means PFAS must be removed from the land if the chemicals are found over the actionable level.